Todaku/DockerAnsibleCounter/readme.md

   Overall the task was a great learning exercise.
 Really got to play around and explore Docker and Ansible in a very practical situation.

-  Some improvements that I can see being made is to make the docker containers persistent so the Ansible playbook will terminate and we can elminate the need to open another terminal and manually ssh into the vagrant box.